ppy/osu-wiki/news/2024/2024-05-08-osu-malaysia-rhythmeet-2024.md

 ---

-For all the latest news on the event happenings throughout the event, do visit the [osu!
+For all the latest news on the happenings throughout the event, do visit the [osu!
 Malaysia LAN Discord server](https://discord.com/invite/ZKKWb8jK2B) or follow [@osumalaysia on Twitter](https://twitter.com/osumalaysia).

 See you there!